-The noise amplitudes on both sides of a generator are caused by phase modulation of the carrier with random noise signals, in which the sideband noise is not constantly distributed over the frequency range, but drops from the carrier with approximately 9dB / octave.
-For this reason, it must be defined at which distance from the carrier the sideband noise is measured.
-SBN is given as well as the noise floor in power/bandwidth (dBm/Hz).
+The noise pedestals on both sides of a generator are caused by phase modulation of the carrier with random noise signals, in which the sideband noise is not constantly distributed over the frequency range, but drops from the carrier with approximately 9dB / octave.
+For this reason we must define the offset from the carrier at which the sideband noise is measured.
+SBN is stated in dBc/Hz; the noise floor is stated in terms of power density (dBm/Hz).
+Thus, SBN = -(RMDR + $10\log B$) where SBN is in dBc/Hz and RMDR is in dB.